smeetinc/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 1 - returns 1 if input is a digit and 0 if anything else

 Task 2 - function to return the value of multiplication of two integers

+Task 3 - function to print numbers from 0 to 9